-It is considered that the proposed development appears as a contemporary addition to a traditional stone built farm house and barn conversion.
-The reduced scale of the proposal and inset to the northern elevation ensures the development appears as a subservient addition.
-Moreover, the extensions flat roof/balcony, sharp yet simple lines as well as the use of contrasting materials aid in the differentiation between the traditional appearance of the dwelling and the proposed contemporary extension.
-The use of the staircase to the southern elevation and the window to the northern elevation provide a further break between the barn and extension further aiding the separation between traditional and contemporary.
-These matters all combine to ensure that the principle of the proposal is acceptable.
+7.2.1 It is considered the proposed development appears as a contemporary addition to a traditional stone built farm house and barn conversion.
+The appropriate scale of the proposal and the inset to the northern elevation ensures the development appears as a subservient addition.
+Moreover, the sharp yet simple lines as well as the use of contrasting materials aid in the differentiation between the traditional appearance of the dwelling and the proposed contemporary addition.
+The use of the staircase to the northern elevation and the frameless clear glazed balustrade provide a further break further aiding the separation between traditional and contemporary.
+As a result of the above it is considered the principle of the proposed contemporary addition to this dwelling is acceptable.